 Any proposals for new regulations will be developed after the consultation process has closed, and we’ve considered the submissions.
 Cabinet will decide whether to establish new regulations and what they will be.

-Aren’t the whitebait refuges proposed in the discussion document places where whitebaiting is banned?
+Aren’t the whitebait refuges proposed during the 2020 consultation places where whitebaiting is banned?

 Setting aside places where whitebaiting is not allowed to help conserve whitebait numbers isn’t new.
 Permanent whitebaiting bans are already in place in some waterways on the West Coast.